ibm-cloud-docs/account/iam-roles-management.md

 Use the following steps to create custom roles:

 1. Create an argument in your `main.tf` file.
 The following example creates a custom role by using the `ibm_iam_custom_role` resource, where `name` is a unique name to identify the custom role.
-You must add at least one service-defined `action` to successfully create the new role.
+Add at least one service-defined `action` to successfully create the new role.

    ```terraform
    resource "ibm_iam_custom_role" "customrole" {